joe7575/pdp13/manuals/manualXL_EN.md

 ## I/O Rack

-The I/O rack connects the CPU with the world, i.e. other blocks and machines.
+The I/O rack connects the CPU with the world, i.e. other blocks and machines from the mods `techage` or `tubelib` (TechPack).
 Several I/O blocks can be used per CPU.

 - The first I/O rack occupies I/O addresses #0 to #7.
 Block numbers can be assigned to these addresses via the menu of the I/O rack
-- Values ​​that are output via the `out` command at addresses #0 to #7 are then passed on from the I/O rack to the corresponding block
+- Values ​​that are output via the `out` command at addresses #0 to #7 are then passed on from the I/O rack to the corresponding `techage` or `tubelib` block
 - Commands that are sent to the CPU or to the number of the CPU (e.g. from a switch) can be read in again using an `in` command
 - The Description field is optional and does not need to be described.
 In the non-configured case, it shows the block name to which the port is connected via the block number
 - The "OUT" field shows the value / command that was last output